 Introduction

 Methods

+Development of research questions

 The research agenda was prepared by members of the former Research Subgroup of the MDR-TB Working Group of the Stop-TB Partnership, RESIST-TB (Research Excellence to Stop TB Resistance), and the Global Drug-Resistant TB Initiative.
 The group first reviewed the 2008 research agenda on PMDT to determine whether the priorities published there had been resolved, partially resolved or unresolved [1].
-In addition, other relevant resources including publications, guidelines, documents, and websites published before August 2013 (See Table 1) were identified by literature search and suggestion and reviewed to identify knowledge gaps.
+In addition, other relevant resources including publications, guidelines, documents, and websites published before August 2013 (See Table 1) were identified by literature search and suggestion, and reviewed to identify knowledge gaps.
 Group members split into five teams based on the focused research areas in the 2008 research agenda on PMDT [1].
 The knowledge gaps were then translated into research questions.
 A survey the relative priority of the research questions was distributed by email to PMDT research stakeholders.

-sectionselectpriority among those in each main category (range ? to ? questions) andto selected asked [1].

-Selected, uimputed to6Wthen forAs a sensitivity analysis, we codedtoand weighted the mean by response rate [specify formula]included responses from individualsto assess internal consistency

-6W[incorporate from carly’s doc & first para of Marita’s last analysis; explain imputation of values for unselected questions to 5.99 as well as weighting approach for sensitivity analysis]
+Format of survey

+The survey was split into two sections: 1) Main category selection and ranking and 2) Subcategory ranking.
+Participants were instructed in the first section to select 5 priority research questions among those in each main category (range ? to ? questions) and then to rank the 5 selected research questions from 1-5, with 1 being the greatest priority.
+Participants were asked to do this in each of the focused research areas identified in the 2008 research agenda on PMDT, referred to here as “Main categories” [1].
+In the second segment, participants were instructed to select and rank 5 knowledge gaps, referred to here as “Subcategories.”

+Analysis of survey

+For each main category, we determined N as the subset of the 133 participants who selected at least one research question, and then found the proportion who selected each individual question.
+Selected, unranked questions were re-coded at the intermediate value of 2.5, and any questions that were unselected by a participant were imputed to 6, to reflect their priority as lower than the lowest possible ranking for a selected research question.
+We then determined the mean rank for each research question, on a scale of 1 as the highest priority to 6 as the lowest priority.
+(See Figures 2 – 6).
+As a sensitivity analysis, we coded unselected questions to missing and weighted the mean by response rate [specify formula].

+For the Subcategory ranking section, we included responses from individuals who completed this section close to correct, ranking 4, 5, or 6 ranked subcategories.
+Because some individuals ranked far more than the instructed 5 subcategories, their answers could not be included in this analysis.
+The Subcategory ranking presents categories that correspond to the earlier individual research questions and thus present an opportunity to assess internal consistency.
+Additionally, they provide participants the chance to prioritize not only within a Main category but across Main categories.

+Again, participants had the option to rank 1 as the highest priority and 5 as the lowest priority, or to mark questions as unranked.
+Unranked subcategories were re-coded at the intermediate value of 2.5, and any subcategories that were unselected by a participant were re-coded as 6, to reflect their priority as lower than the lowest possible ranking for a selected subcategory.
+We determined the mean ranking value for each subcategory, on a scale of 1 as the highest priority to 6 as the lowest priority.
+(See Figure 7).

 Results